developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 The Source Controller in FluxCD is responsible for fetching the artifacts and the resources from the external sources.
-It is called **Source** controller because it provides the resources needed for the rest of the FluxCD ecosystem.
+It is called **Source** controller because it provides the resources needed for the rest of the FluxCD controllers.

-These *Sources* can be of various types, such as GitRepository, HelmRepository, Bucket, etc. It will need the required auth and permission(s) to access those repositories, but, once given proper access, it will mirror the contents of said sources to your cluster so that you can have seamless integration from
+These _Sources_ can be of various types, such as GitRepository, HelmRepository, Bucket, etc. It will need the required auth and permission(s) to access those repositories, but, once given proper access, it will mirror the contents of said sources to your cluster so that you can have seamless integration from